ShreeramGeedh/Diabetes-Prediction/README.md

 In this project I used Decision Tree Classifier

-And getting very great accuracy
+And getting very great accuracy.

 # Dataset I used in this project: